Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 *How much influence customers have over my pricing, terms and products offered.

+When people feel understood
+and supported, they’re less likely to leave for generic alternatives.

-REDUCE customer buying power by creating a unique necessary experience.
-Offer loyalty incentives.
+REDUCE customer buying power by creating a unique and valuable personalized and intuitive experience.
+Make understanding their bodies an engaging process.
+Have them track symptoms and keep track of data.
+Offer loyalty incentives discounts and bundles where I can to inspire customers to log their experiences with their treatment.

 By offering bundled services (test kits + consults + treatment), loyalty
-rewards, and an education-focused brand, KnowYou keeps users
+rewards, and an education-focused brand, KnowYOU keeps users
 engaged and educated about their body.
-When people feel understood
-and supported, they’re less likely to leave for generic alternatives.

 6. Bargaining Power of Suppliers

+The power suppliers have to raise prices or reduce quality of services

 Diversify partnerships with labs, pharmacies, and telehealth
 providers